Benoît Paire: 2022: Loss of form, out of top 150

 Paire started his 2022 season at the first edition of the Melbourne Summer Set 1.
-He retired during the third set of his first-round match against lucky loser Henri Laaksonen.
+He retired for undisclosed reasons during the third set of his first-round match against lucky loser Henri Laaksonen.
 At the Adelaide International 2, he lost in the first round to Australian wildcard and eventual champion, Thanasi Kokkinakis.
-Ranked 56 at the Australian Open, he reached the third round where he lost to fourth seed, Stefanos Tsitsipas, in four sets.
+At the Australian Open, he reached the third round defeating 26th seed Grigor Dimitrov before losing in four sets to world No. 4 Stefanos Tsitsipas.

 Seeded seventh at the Córdoba Open, Paire was eliminated in the first round by Jaume Munar.
 At the Argentina Open, he fell in the first round to fifth seed Dušan Lajović in three sets, despite having three match points in the second set.
 In Rio, he lost in the first round to Francisco Cerúndolo.
-At the Mexican Open, he was defeated in the first round by top seed Daniil Medvedev.
-Playing at the Indian Wells Masters, he was beaten in the first round by Dominik Koepfer in three sets, despite having a 6–2, 5–2 lead in the match.
-As the top seed at the Arizona Classic, an ATP Challenger tournament, he lost in the second round to Radu Albot.
-At the Miami Open, he lost in the first round to Henri Laaksonen.
+At the Mexican Open, he was defeated in the first round by top seed and world No. 2, Daniil Medvedev.
+Playing at the BNP Paribas Open, he was beaten in the first round by Dominik Koepfer in three sets, despite having a 6–2, 5–2 lead in the match.
+As the top seed at the Arizona Classic, he lost in the second round to Radu Albot.
+In Miami, he lost in the first round to Henri Laaksonen.

 Beginning his clay-court season at the Monte-Carlo Masters, Paire lost in the first round to Lorenzo Musetti.
+In Barcelona, he was defeated in the first round by Kwon Soon-woo.
+At the Estoril Open, he lost in the first round to Kwon Soon-woo.
+Getting past qualifying at the Mutua Madrid Open, he lost in the first round to 13th seed and world No. 15, Diego Schwartzman.
+In Rome, he fell in the first round of qualifying to Dušan Lajović.
+At the Geneva Open, he got his first ATP win since January by beating Emil Ruusuvuori in the first round in three sets.
+He lost in the second round to second seed, world No. 8, defending champion, and eventual champion, Casper Ruud.
+At the French Open, he was defeated in the first round by Ilya Ivashka in four sets.

+Starting his grass-court season at the BOSS Open in Stuttgart, Paire lost in the first round to sixth seed Lorenzo Sonego.
+Seeded second at the Aspria Tennis Cup, a clay-court challenger in Milan, he retired during his first-round match against Alexey Vatutin.
+At Wimbledon, he lost in the first round to compatriot Quentin Halys.

+The week of July 18 saw Paire compete at the Swiss Open Gstaad.
+He retired from his first-round match against qualifier Elias Ymer due to a right groin injury.